 Toolkit for People Impacted by a Suicide Loss (Toolkit)

-Issued by the Mental Health Commission of Canada, this resource was created with input, feedback, and guidance from the Canadian Association for Suicide Prevention, the Centre for Suicide Prevention, the Public Health Agency of Canada, and individuals with lived experience related to suicide.
-This toolkit is designed for people with a lived experience related to suicide loss.
+Issued by the Mental Health Commission of Canada, this resource was created with input, feedback, and guidance from the Canadian Association for Suicide Prevention, Canadian Mental Health Association (Alberta Division), the Centre for Suicide Prevention, the Public Health Agency of Canada, and individuals with lived experience related to suicide.
+This toolkit, updated and republished for 2025, is designed for people with a lived experience related to suicide loss.

 Seeking help is a personal journey with no prescribed right or wrong approach.
 It's important to note that this toolkit doesn't aim to provide an exhaustive list of the diverse resources available for support throughout Canada.
 Instead, it serves as a compilation of information, tools, and resources that have resonated most with the numerous individuals who participated in an online survey and resources identified through a literature review conducted by the Centre for Suicide Prevention.
 The toolkit covers strategies and coping suggestions, telling your story safely, hopeful messages, and information about suicide.

 If the tools and resources presented here don't align with your needs, consider contacting someone for support.
-Connecting with a trained volunteer through your local distress centre or
+Please see Crisis Services.

 There is no single way or “right” way to cope with a death by suicide.
 Everyone’s relationship with the person who has died is different.
 This means the loss will affect people differently.